Prioritizing Variables for Observational Study Design using the Joint Variable Importance Plot: METHOD

 Using \eqref{eq:eq3}, we obtain \eqref{eq:eq11}, where $\Bar{X}_{j1, analysis}$ and $\Bar{X}_{j0, analysis}$ denote variable $j$'s sample means among treated subjects and controls, respectively, in the analysis sample.
 Substituting into expression \eqref{eq:eq6} and rearranging, we obtain:

-The left-hand side is a conveniently normalized version of the OVB that is invariant to multiplicative rescalings of the outcome, and the right-hand side is a product between a Pearson correlation computed in the pilot sample and a standardized difference defined as follows:
+The left-hand side is a conveniently normalized version of the OVB that is invariant to rescalings of the outcome, and the right-hand side is a product between a sample correlation computed in the pilot sample and a standardized difference defined as follows:

+The SMD calculates the difference between treated and control groups from the analysis sample and is standardized by the standard deviation from the pilot sample.
+Hence, we define this SMD as ``cross-sample SMD".

-Since the standardized outcome bias is a product of two terms, level sets for bias take the form of hyperbolic curves on the jointVIP, which can be seen plotted in Figures \ref{fig:cdflag}-\ref{fig:nicu} to demarcate "equivalent" levels of confounding under the crude one-confounder model.
-In addition, an OVB number may be computed for any individual variable using its respective SMD and outcome correlation, and color-coding based on these quantities is used for plotting points in Figures \ref{fig:cdflag}-\ref{fig:nicu}.
+Since the standardized OVB is a product of two terms, level sets for bias take the form of hyperbolic curves on the jointVIP to demarcate equivalent levels of confounding under the crude one-confounder models.
+In addition, a measure of bias may be computed for any individual variable using its respective SMD and outcome correlation, and color-coding based on these quantities is used for plotting points.
+We refer to the marginal bias measure as ``unadjusted bias" to distinguish from the typical multivariate OVB models.

-Note that the definition for OVB-based SMD differs from the standard SMD definition [\cite{rosenbaum1985bias}], which uses pooled standard deviation with equal weights for the treated and control group variances in the denominator.
-However, calculating the SMD with a slightly different standardization is not an uncommon approach.
-For example, \cite{austin2009balance} uses a slightly different calculation of the pooled standard deviation for binary variables. \cite{hansen2008covariate} use a pooled standard deviation with weights that vary with the relative sizes of the treated and control groups.
-Another variant, introduced by \cite{stuart2010matching} divides the numerator by the standard deviation from only the treated group.
-This variant is similar to an effect size estimator from \cite{glass1976primary}, which standardizes the mean difference by dividing the standard deviation from the control group [\cite{hedges1981distribution}].

-A jointVIP implementation and code examples can be found in open-source software R package \texttt{jointVIP}, currently hosted at GitHub.
-This package was used to produce the figures given here.